-That feature alone makes this chair worth every penny, because you get full support exactly where you need it the most.
+That feature alone makes this high-back chair worth every penny because you get full support exactly where you need it the most.
 This is the part of the spine that gets the most stress, especially for people with scoliosis.

 That’s not all.
-You can change the angle and height of the head rest, so your head is supported and your neck is always at the right angle.
+The Duramont has an adjustable headrest.
+You can change the angle and height of the headrest, so your head is supported and your neck is always at the right angle.
 Combined with the adjustable lumbar support, this guarantees that you’ll maintain the best posture as you work.

-You can also adjust the height and distance of the arm rest from the seat.
-This supports your arms, and keep your wrist at the best position to prevent carpal tunnel syndrome.
-It also means that you never have to feel cramped with the arm rest—if you need more room, you get more room!
+You can also adjust the height and distance of the armrest from the seat.
+This supports your arms, and keeps your wrist in the best position to prevent carpal tunnel syndrome.
+It also means that you never have to feel cramped with the armrest—if you need more room, you get more room!

 The chair also lets you adjust the height, tilt and even the tilt tension.
 So you can sit up straight straight while you work at a computer, and then recline it a bit as you think or read a book.